-A customer’s journey should be seen as a multi-platform opportunity for you to interact with your customers before, during, and after a sale.
-By understanding your customers better, you will be able to provide them with the best possible experience every time they visit your online store.
+By better understanding your customers, you will be able to provide them with the best possible user experience every time they visit your online store.
 The best way to do this is by creating visual customer journey maps that present all this information about customers at a glance.

 A customer journey map is a visual representation that helps you gain better insight into your customers’ experiences (from start to finish) from their point of view.

-There are two vital elements to building a customer journey map:
+There are two vital elements to creating a customer journey map:

 - Defining your customers’ goals